gTarcizo/gTarcizo/README.md

 ## SALVE!
 I am Gabriel Tarcizo!
-- 🙋🏻‍♂️ I’m 22
+- 🙋🏻‍♂️ I’m 22 ;
-- 🌐 I’m Brazilian :brazil:
+- 🌐 I’m Brazilian :brazil: ;
-- 🤓 My aim is learn as much as possible!!
+- 🏃🏻‍♂️ My dream is to become a great dev learning as much as possible ;
-- 🥰 Actually, I’m in luv with Front-end
+- 🤓 Actually, I’m currently working for a company that uses ASP.NET on projects ;
 ##

 <div align="left">